How to build a doggy den

 A doggy den is a great way to help your dogs to feel safe and secure during fireworks season.

-A den acts as a safe place for a dog to retreat where they feel comfortable and know they won’t be disturbed.
-It’s really easy to make and can be put together with things you already have.
+A den acts as a safe place for a dog.
+They can retreat there and feel comfortable, knowing they won’t be disturbed.
+It’s really easy to make a den and it can be put together with things you already have.

 How to build the doggy den